ljcp/alive-server/README.md

 Usage from command line
 -----------------------

-Issue the command `live-server` in your project's directory.
+Issue the command `alive-server` in your project's directory.
 Alternatively you can add the path to serve as a command line parameter.

 This will automatically launch the default browser.
 When you make a change to any file, the browser will reload the page - unless it was a CSS file in which case the changes are applied without a reload.